-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Of course, many parents focus on the health of their children even before the kids are born.
 Commentator Annie Murphy Paul wrote a book about the nine months before birth and now encounters prospective parents eager for more information.

-And, I add, eat chocolate.
+ANNIE MURPHY BROWN: And, I add, eat chocolate.
 It's associated with a lower risk of the high blood pressure condition known as preeclampsia.

-If I had more time - if we weren't standing in the aisle of the supermarket, other shoppers elbowing past - I'd tell them that my immersion in fetal origins research made me less anxious about being pregnant, not more.
-It made me see pregnancy in a new light: as a scientific frontier and an opportunity to improve the health and well-being of the next generation.
+INSKEEP: as a scientific frontier and an opportunity to improve the health and well-being of the next generation.
 Pregnancy isn't just a nine-month wait for birth, but a crucial period unto itself: a staging ground for the rest of life.

-Before we part, I tell them one thing more: that being pregnant is a lot like raising a child.
+INSKEEP: that being pregnant is a lot like raising a child.
 All we can do is try our best, but we have to wait to see how it turns out.

 INSKEEP: Commentator Annie Murphy Paul is the author of the new book "Origins: How the Nine Months Before Birth Shape the Rest of Our Lives."

-And that's Your Health for this Monday morning.
+INSKEEP: And that's Your Health for this Monday morning.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.